-Spiritual Development: Simple prayers are said before snack and children explore the natural world around us, developing an appreciation of God's love and creation.
+- Spiritual Development: Simple prayers are said before snack and children explore the natural world around us, igniting curiosity and wonder and appreciation of God's creation.
+Children of all faiths welcome.

-Our staff consists of a Center Director/Lead Teacher and a Teaching Assistant.
+Our staff consists of a Center Director/Lead Teacher, a Teaching Assistant, and Assistant Teacher.
 We also employ a Registered Nurse who can be consulted for health care policy and health issues.
 Our staff has teaching experience and supervision in Early Childhood Education, Degrees in Early Childhood Development and related fields, as well as many extended continuing education credits.
 Our staff meets the general qualifications and training outlined in the Standards for Licensed Child Day Centers in Virginia.
 All staff is required by the Department of Social Services to have Criminal Record Checks and Background Checks and maintain yearly continuing education credits.